I’ve had my fair share of bloggers asking me which theme I recommend.

 When you’re finally done with your site, the website looks relatively professional and modern.
 This is unlike certain themes whereby the end-product will look like it came out of the Geocities era.

-Once you use Divi, there’s no turning back.
+Once you use Divi, it takes time to leave.
 This is because when you change themes, there will be a ton of code on every single page that you have to remove.

 You will need to go through page by page to remove any excess code.
 This is fine if you have a small site, but it is going to cost you a lot of money to get someone to do it if your site is ginormous.